Contrast-Security-OSS/docs/content/developer/sdk/Java SDK/Gradle Plugin.md

 The plugin code can be viewed in our Github [repository](https://github.com/Contrast-Security-OSS/contrast-gradle-plugin).
 Here you can review the two tasks added by the plugin, `contrastInstall` and `contrastVerify`, and how they work.

-The plugin can be found on [Gradle's plugin webpage](https://plugins.gradle.org/plugin/com.contrastsecurity.contrastplugin).
+The latest version of the plugin can be found on [Gradle's plugin webpage](https://plugins.gradle.org/plugin/com.contrastsecurity.contrastplugin).

 ## How To Use The Plugin